huxiaoou/CTA_ML_V4/README.md

     + F1_NEU_Cls001L1_NEU.pdf
     + ...

-## Steps to add new factor
+## 1.2.
+Steps to add new factor

-config.yaml

-+ update args

-typedef.py

-+ update TFactorClass
-+ new class CCfgFactorGrpNewFactor
++ suppose new factor class is 'XYZ'
++ create a file with name = 'xyz.py' in './factor_algs'
++ **Optional Step 1** create a new subclass of CCfgFactorGrp in './typedefs/typedefFactors.py', if necessary.
++ **Optional Step 2** create a new subclass of CCfgFactorGrp in './solutions/factor.py', if necessary.
++ give definition of 'CCfgFactorGrpXYZ' in xyz.py, it should inherit from new subclass created in **optional step 1** OR using existing ones, like
-+ update CCfgFactors
+    + CCfgFactorGrpWin

-config.py

-+ update import
+    + CCfgFactorGrpWinLambda
-+ update cfg_factors
+    + CCfgFactorGrpLambda

-factorAlg.py

-+ from typedef import CCfgFactorGrpNewFactor
++ give definition of 'CFactorMF' in xyz.py , it should inherit from new subclass created in **optional step 2** OR using existing ones, like
-+ new class CFactorNewFactor
+    + CFactorsByInstru
-+ update pick_factor
+    + CFactorCORR

-run_all.ps1
++ update run_all.ps1.
+If this factor has a good performance in IC test, and we want keep it for further usage.
-+ factor
+    + `python main.py --bgn $bgn_date_factor --stp $stp_date factor --fclass XYZ`
-+ ic
+    + `python main.py --bgn $bgn_date --stp $stp_date ic --fclass XYZ`

-## Steps to add new models
+## 1.3.
+Steps to add new models

 config.yaml